jcalixte/vue-pwa-asset-generator/README.md

 ## ⚠️

-The generator creates a **black and white** svg from the png file for the `safari-pinned-tab.svg` icon, some manual modifications may be necessary.
+When generating assets from a png file, the generator creates a **black and white** svg for the `safari-pinned-tab.svg` icon, some manual modifications may be necessary.

+I hope this will be useful as it is for me! ♥